The truth about Afterpay.

 How does Afterpay work?

-When you use Afterpay, you pay for your items in 4 equal installments over 6 weeks, without incurring any interest.
+When you use Afterpay, you pay for your items in 4 equal installments over 6 weeks, without incurring any interest or fees.

 What happens if I miss a payment?